Amanda-ayechanmoe/NameEntityRecognition-with-BERT/README.md

 # NameEntityRecognition-with-BERT
 Article extraction from tweets mentioning research articles

-# Objective :dart:
+# Objective

 The aim is to identify and extract research article titles from the twitter data containing research related posts by utilizing the state-of-the-art BERT model.

-# Data Preprocessing Steps :broom:
+# Data Preprocessing Steps
 1. Preprocessing the article names with generate unigram data set
 2. Preporcessing the tweets
 3. Tagging each word in the tweet posts